ismailman/simple-performant-harmonic-oscillator/README.md

 #### `speed: number`

 Defines how "fast" the spring moves.
 Low values = low speed, and high values = high speed.
 The default is `1` which is a medium speed. `2` is considered fast and anything above that starts looking silly.
 For slower speeds `0.5` to `0.75` is a good range.
-Once you start going below `0.5` that's probably to slow to be useful in most cases.
+Once you start going below `0.5` that's probably too slow to be useful in most cases.

 ## InitialPosition